-Type make, or whatever command you need in your IDE and use the Makefile as a guide to produce your executables.
+There is a link to the code on our class web page.
+Copy the src.tgz to your own directory, and type make.
 When the compilation is done, you should have one executable program: facetrain.
 Briefly, facetrain takes lists of image files as input, and uses these as training and test sets for a neural network. facetrain can be used for training and/or recognition, and it also has the capability to save networks to files.